 - You will get to use the telephone to talk to family, friends, or bail bondsman.

-- If you are expected to be released shortly, they will let you keep wearing street clothes, if not you you will be given a jail issued jumpsuit.
+- If you are expected to be released shortly, they will let you keep wearing street clothes, if not you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help other people that get arrested make it through jail processing?

 Click here to comment

 When you finally post bail, you will be allowed to leave jail.
 Getting discharged from jail can take between 15 minutes to all day long.
 Or, simply, the faster you post bail, the faster you will get released.
 Also, how fast you get released will depend on whether you’ve got a cash bond or if a magistrate still needs to decide on your bail amount.
 For lesser charges, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and have a discharge date, you should expect to get released between 9am and noon.

 issued for your arrest, or if you need to begin your sentence in jail, you should follow the law and turn yourself into the authorities.
 In the case of an outstanding warrant, report to the jail intake area, and tell them that you think there may be an outstanding warrant for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if there is one, they will take you into custody and begin the intake process.
 If you have a jail sentence to serve, report at the time and date that the sentence order lists.
 Be sure that you are not late.
 Be sure to only bring necessary items with you, for example your driver’s license or photo ID, any prescription medication you might take, as well as the copy of the sentencing order.